-The remaining funds, less amounts released to the trustee to pay redeeming stockholders, will be released to us and can be used to pay all or a portion of the purchase price of the business or businesses with which our initial business combination occurs or for general corporate purposes, including payment of principal or interest on indebtedness incurred in connection with our initial business combination, to fund the purchases of other companies or for working capital.
-The underwriters will not be entitled to any interest accrued on the deferred underwriting discounts and commissions.
-Assumes that the Deerfield Funds do not purchase any units in this offering and that the number of private placement warrants to be purchased by our sponsor and the corresponding underwriting discounts payable upon completion of this offering are not reduced. - (4) These expenses are estimates only.
+- (2) A portion of the offering expenses have been paid from the proceeds of loans from our sponsor of up to \$200,000 as described in this prospectus.
+These loans will be repaid upon completion of this offering out of the \$1,000,000 of offering proceeds that has been allocated for the payment of offering expenses other than underwriting commissions.
+In the event that offering expenses are less than set forth in this table, any such amounts will be used for post-closing working capital expenses. - (4)These expenses are estimates only.
 Our actual expenditures for some or all of these items may differ from the estimates set forth herein.
 For example, we may incur greater legal and accounting expenses than our current estimates in connection with negotiating and structuring our initial business combination based upon the level of complexity of such business combination.
 In the event we identify a business combination target in a specific industry subject to specific regulations, we may incur additional expenses associated with legal due diligence and the engagement of special legal counsel.
 In addition, our staffing needs may vary and as a result, we may engage a number of consultants to assist with legal and financial due diligence.
 We do not anticipate any change in our intended use of proceeds, other than fluctuations among the current categories of allocated expenses, which fluctuations, to the extent they exceed current estimates for any specific category of expenses, would not be available for our expenses.
 The amount in the table above does not include interest available to us from the trust account.
 The proceeds held in the trust account will be invested only in U.S. government treasury obligations with a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
-We estimate the interest earned on the trust account will be approximately \$3,000,000 per year, assuming an interest rate of 1.5% per year; however, we can provide no assurances regarding this amount. - (5) Includes estimated amounts that may also be used in connection with our initial business combination to fund a "no shop" provision and commitment fees for financing. - (6) Mr. Wolfe, our Chief Financial Officer, will be entitled to receive \$7,500 per month for his services prior to the consummation of our initial business combination, subject to the terms of a strategic services agreement that we will enter into with Mr. Wolfe prior to the consummation of this offering.
+We estimate the interest earned on the trust account will be approximately \$[] per year, assuming an interest rate of []% per year; however, we can provide no assurances regarding this amount. - (5) Includes estimated amounts that may also be used in connection with our initial business combination to fund a "no shop" provision and commitment fees for financing. - (6) Mr. Wolfe, our Chief Financial Officer, will be entitled to receive \$7,500 per month for his services prior to the consummation of our initial business combination, subject to the terms of a strategic services agreement that we will enter into with Mr. Wolfe prior to the consummation of this offering.

 Nasdaq rules provide that at least 90% of the gross proceeds from this offering and the sale of the private placement warrants be deposited in a trust account.
-Of the \$206 million in gross proceeds we receive from this offering and the sale of the private placement warrants described in this prospectus, or \$236.6 million if the underwriters' over-allotment option is exercised in full, \$200 million (\$10.00 per unit), or \$230.0 million if the underwriters' over-allotment option is exercised in full (\$10.00 per unit), will be deposited into a trust account with Continental Stock Transfer & Trust Company acting as trustee, after deducting \$4,000,000 million in underwriting discounts and commissions payable upon the closing of this offering (or \$4,600,000 million if the underwriters' over-allotment option is exercised in full) and an aggregate of \$2 million to pay fees and expenses in connection with the closing of this offering and for working capital following this offering.
-The proceeds held in the trust account will be invested only in U.S. government treasury bills with a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
-We estimate the interest earned on the trust account will be approximately \$3,000,000 per year, assuming an interest rate of 1.5% per year; however, we can provide no assurances regarding this amount.
+Of the \$[] million in gross proceeds we receive from this offering and the sale of the private placement warrants described in this prospectus, or \$[] million if the underwriters' over-allotment option is exercised in full, \$150 million (\$10.00 per unit), or \$172.5 million if the underwriters' over-allotment option is exercised in full (\$10.00 per unit), will be deposited into a trust account with Continental Stock Transfer & Trust